EricRibeiro/raspberry-docker-compose-collection/qbittorrent/README.md

 WireGuard is a modern, high-performance VPN protocol designed with simplicity, ease-of-use, and strong security in mind.
 Its advantages include being lightweight, fast, and easy to configure compared to other VPN protocols.

-To use this Compose file, you need to obtain a ".conf" file from your VPN provider.
+To use this Compose file, you need to obtain a `.conf` file from your VPN provider.
 For Mullvad, you can get the configuration file [here](https://mullvad.net/en/account/#/wireguard-config/).
-Rename the file to "wg0.conf" and place it in the "wireguard" directory, where you will also find a "wg0.conf.example" file for reference.
+Rename the file to `wg0.conf` and place it in the `wireguard` directory, where you will also find a `wg0.conf.example` file for reference.
 Ensure that the server connection protocol is IPv4.
 This Compose file uses the [linuxserver/wireguard](https://docs.linuxserver.io/images/docker-wireguard) image.

 ## Mullvad VPN